TYPO3-Documentation/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/AccessControl/UsersAndGroups/Index.rst

 backend, like the "root" user on a UNIX system.

-All systems must have at least one "admin" user and most systems should have *only* one "admin" user.
-It should probably be the developer with the total understanding of the system.
+All systems must have at least one "admin" user and most systems should have *only* "admin" users for the developers - not for any editor.
+Make sure to *not* share TYPO3 accounts with multipl users but create dedicated accounts for everyone.
 Not even "super users" should be allowed "admin" access since that will most likely grant them access to more than they need.

-Admin users are differentiated with a red icon.
+Admin users are differentiated with an orange icon.

 .. figure:: ../../../Images/AccessBackendUserAdmin.png
    :alt: In Web > List view, the different icon for admin users